-National rules on inheritance vary considerably between Member States (as to, for example, who inherits, what the portions and reserved shares are, how wide the testamentary freedom is, how the estate is to be administered, how wide the heirs' liability of debts is, etc.).
-In cross-border inheritance cases, it is necessary to determine which court has jurisdiction to deal with the case and which law applies to the case.
+National rules on inheritance vary considerably between Member States (as to, for example, who inherits, what the portions and reserved shares are, how the estate is to be administered, how wide the heirs' liability of debts is, etc .).

 A major step to facilitate cross-border successions was the adoption, on 4 July 2012, of new Union rules designed to make it easier for citizens to handle the legal aspects of an international succession.
 These new rules apply to the succession of those who die on or after 17 August 2015.

 The Regulation ensures that a cross-border succession is treated coherently, under a single law and by one single authority.
 In principle, the courts of the Member State in which citizens had their last habitual residence will have jurisdiction to deal with the succession and the law of this Member State will apply.
 However, citizens can choose that the law that should apply to their succession should be the law of their country of nationality.
 The application of a single law by a single authority to a cross-border succession avoids parallel proceedings with possibly conflicting judicial decisions.
 It also ensures that decisions given in a Member State are recognised throughout the Union without the need for any special procedure.